 My advice is that the YHA venues seem particularly good if you are travelling alone and on a budget.

-The YHA Totland Bay (West Wight) has 50 beds, whilst the Brighstone YHA has 12 beds.
+The YHA Totland Bay (West Wight) has 50 beds.
 I didn't have any luck searching for accommodation this time, but in my previous searches I found beds from as little as £15 to £30 per night.

 If you aren't sure about Hostels, there is a useful Q and A on the YHA website.
 It's worth saying that most hostels don't have age restrictions, despite the name.